saasbook/AV102/week3/scrum.md

 https://edge.edx.org/assets/courseware/v1/634784b773c042c229d868ac038c23af/asset-v1:AgileVentures+AV102+Spring_2017+type@asset+block/3.2-_Scrums.pdf

-Right so let's talk about scrum and about managing your team, being in a team being in a Scrum team and this material is
+Right so let's talk about Scrum and about managing your team, being in a team being in a Scrum team and this material is
 I think generic across whether you are in a co-located/centralized team or a distributed team and it's probably a refresher for many of you.
-We've all heard bits and pieces about scrum ... it's also material that crops up in various places in the 169 course.
+We've all heard bits and pieces about Scrum ... it's also material that crops up in various places in the 169 course.
 You can't really hear about about modern software engineering without hearing about Scrum and Agile.
 Scrum focused on -